sanjeevRae/mina-backend/DEPLOYMENT_GUIDE.md

 1,0,1,1,migraine
 ```

-## Memory Optimization for Render Deployment
+## Memory Optimizations for Render Deployment

-The implementation has been optimized for deployment on Render with limited memory (512MB):
+The implementation has been heavily optimized for deployment on Render with limited memory (512MB):
-- Reduced model complexity (100 estimators, max depth 10)
+- Reduced model complexity (50 estimators, max depth 5)
-- Single-threaded training to reduce memory usage
+- Single-threaded training (n_jobs=1) to reduce memory usage
-- Chunked data loading to prevent memory overflow
+- Chunked data loading with 500-row chunks to prevent memory overflow
-- Reduced cross-validation folds (3 instead of 5)
+- Reduced test size (15% instead of 20%)
-- Increased min samples to reduce overfitting and memory usage
+- Increased min samples (split=20, leaf=10) to reduce overfitting and memory
+- Garbage collection after training to free memory
+- Model created on-demand rather than pre-loaded
+- Max features set to 'sqrt' to reduce memory usage

 ## Training the Model